skakri/django-unstructured/README.md

 Background
 ----------

-Django-wiki-base is a lightwight, stripped down version of [django-wiki](https://github.com/benjaoming/django-wiki), it only contains structure models (to be easily included in existing project via API).
+Django-wiki-base is a lightweight, stripped down version of [django-wiki](https://github.com/benjaoming/django-wiki), it only contains structure models (to be easily included in existing project via API).

 Current goals
 -------------